15 Plants That Repel Ants

 by osiristhe is licensed under CC BY-ND 2.0

-Lavender is also one of the plants that repel ants.
-On the other hand, it is supposed to keep ants away when grown.
+Lavender is also one of the plants that repels ants.
+When grown, it is supposed to keep ants away

-Give this plant a growth environment with at least six hours of sunlight each day and well-draining soil to keep it healthy.
+To keep this plant healthy, provide it with a growth environment with at least six hours of sunlight each day and well-draining soil.

-Zones five through nine for planting lavender should not affect its hardiness.
+Zones five through nine should not affect the hardiness of lavender planting.

 4. Anise